-Buncombe County Commissioners purchased property for A-B Tech belonging to St. Genevieve Gibbons Hall, a private school that merged with Asheville Country Day School to form the Carolina Day School.
-The Board of Trustees acquired the title to these 12.77 acres and four buildings on Sept.
-23, 1987.
-Additionally, in 1990 the Commissioners purchased 16.75 acres contiguous to the west boundaries of the campus.
+Buncombe County Commissioners purchased property for A-B Tech belonging to St. Genevieve Gibbons Hall, a private school that merged with Asheville Country Day School to form Carolina Day School.
+The Board of Trustees acquired the title to these 12.77 acres and four buildings on September 23, 1987.
+In 1990, the Commissioners purchased 16.75 acres contiguous to the west boundaries of the campus.
 This purchase included Sunnicrest, the only remaining lodge constructed by George Vanderbilt.
 The lodge has been renovated to house College offices.

-On Oct.
-21, 1987, A-B Tech in cooperation with Buncombe Child Development opened a Child Care Center, which offers day service to students and faculty.
+On October 21, 1987, A-B Tech in cooperation with Buncombe Child Development opened a Child Care Center, which offers day service to students and faculty.

-On Oct.
-23, 2000, BASF Corporation donated nearly 37 acres and three buildings to A-B Tech to establish a satellite site in Enka that includes a Business Development and Incubation Program, a Small Business Center, Pro-Bono Professional Services, a student incubation program, a technology training and conference center, a bio-business center, an institute for sustainability and technology, and a commercial kitchen.
+On October 23, 2000, BASF Corporation donated nearly 37 acres and three buildings to A-B Tech to establish a satellite site in Enka that includes a Business Development and Incubation Program, a Small Business Center, pro bono professional services, a student incubation program, a technology training and conference center, a bio-business center, an institute for sustainability and technology, and a commercial kitchen.